hashsploit/clank-deprecated/README.md

 ----

 ## About
-This project is a Server Emulator for the PlayStation 2 game Ratchet & Clank 3 to replace the original production server `ratchet3-prod1.pdonline.scea.com`.
+This project is a server emulator for the PlayStation 2/3 game Ratchet & Clank: Up Your Arsenal to replace the original production servers located at `ratchet3-prod1.pdonline.scea.com` for US and `randc3-master.online.scee.com` for EU.

+In order for clients to contact this server emulator you almost must have a DNS and DNAS server set-up that the PS2/PS3 can authenticate with.

+This server emulator is divided into 3 services:
+- The Medius Authentication Server (MAS) is where players initially login using an existing profile and get a `session token` and `ip address` that is then used to login to the Medius Lobby Server.
+- The Medius Lobby Server (MLS) is the main area where players reside when they are not in game, chatting, looking for a game, managing clans, and looking at stats.

 ----

 ## Features

-## Installation

-For high-performance it is recommend using **Debian Linux**.
-Other Linux based Operating Systems should work fine as well.
+- Implements Medius Authentication Server (MAS)
+- Implements Medius Lobby Server (MLS)

 ### Prerequisites
-- screen (4.06+)
 - nodejs (10.3+)
   - aes-js (3.1.2+)
   - chalk (2.3.1+)